The Comprehensive Holistic Nurse, Nurse Coach & Consultant Certificate Program is available to RN’s, NP’s, and LPN’s

 - and more!

-The Comprehensive Holistic Nurse & Coaching Certificate Program, a 6-month program, offered online provides students with the flexibility of studying at their own pace anywhere, anytime.
-Experiential learning opportunities, virtual classes and supervised coaching practicum hours provide students with the opportunity to create lifelong relationships with your peers and instructors.
+The Comprehensive Holistic Nurse & Nurse Coaching Certificate Program, a 6-month on-line program that provides students with the flexibility of studying at their own pace anywhere, anytime.
+Experiential learning opportunities, virtual classes and supervised coaching practicum hours provide students with both new skills and the opportunity to create lifelong relationships with your peers and instructors.

 Section One – Foundation, Theory and Becoming a Holistic Nurse/Coach